samiBendou/am_scripts/README.md

 #### Financial reporting

 Once you've downloaded your fresh financial data you can process theses and plot the result.
-You can get all commons accounting plots from data provided by AM2+ .csv files, here is a simple code that plots your relative and absolute accounting data.
+You can get all commons accounting graphs and visualization from data provided by AM2+ .csv files.

+Here is a simple code that plots your relative and absolute accounting data

 ```python
 data = finance.Data("export.csv") # Loads data from AM2+ exports